AP-Skill-Development-Corporation/AVEN-Django/README.md

   - User App Creation,configuration and running of project
   - Function types and argument types
   - Dynamic URL Mapping with single parameter value and responses

+## Day-03(07-09-2022):
+  - Sample program on right half reverse by using loop
+  - Function argument types overview
+  - HttpResponse with html tag,html structure with single and n number of values to it
+  - HttpResponse with html and css for it,response with javascript
+  - Template folder Creation and accessing .html file
+  - Template file access with a single parameter value